Majkl-J/martins-adventures/README.md

 ## What is this game about
 This is a small game about my friend Martin's adventures.
 It is full of bad inside jokes and Roombas.

+Due to a bit of burnout, development will be slower.
 ## Current features
 What has been already added and when.
 ### Alpha 1